Constipated? Here's what to do about it

 What is constipation?

-Some people think if they don't have a bowel movement every day, they're constipated, but this isn’t the case.
+You might think not having a daily bowel movement means you’re constipated — but this isn’t the case.
 Officially, being constipated means having two or fewer bowel movements a week.

-You may also be constipated if you experience straining, hard stools, a feeling of being blocked up or a feeling that you don't completely empty your bowels.
+Other signs of constipation are straining, hard stools, a feeling of being blocked up or feeling like you don't completely empty your bowels.

-"If you're constipated, you may also feel cramping, bloating, nausea or pain in the rectum from straining," says Dr. Amitpal Johal, division chief of gastroenterology and hepatology at Geisinger Medical Center.
+"If you're constipated, you may also feel cramping, bloating, nausea or pain in the rectum from straining," says Amitpal Johal, MD, chair of gastroenterology and hepatology at Geisinger Medical Center.

 What to do about constipation